BreakingBytes/simkit/carousel/docs/tutorials/tutorial_5.rst

 The simulations commands are listed in the model as ``m.commands`` and tell you which actions have been delegated to the command layer.
 In the PV system power example, data is already loaded and we can now run the simulation of the model with the start command.

     >>> m.command('start')

-In cases where data has not been preloaded in the model, the base simulation class run method first loads the specified data and then starts the simulation.
+In cases where data has not been preloaded in the model, the base simulation class ``run`` method first loads the specified data and then starts the simulation.

     >>> m.command('run', data={'PVPowerData': {'filename': 'data/Tuscon.json'}})

-It is equivalent to calling those two commands consecutively.
-The model data cannot be reloaded without clearing it from the registry first or you will get a
-:class:`~carousel.core.exceptions.DuplicateRegItemError` that indicates which fields exist already. ::
+This is equivalent to calling those two commands consecutively.
+The model data cannot be reloaded without clearing it from the registry first or you will get a :class:`~carousel.core.exceptions.DuplicateRegItemError` that indicates which fields exist already. ::

+    >>> m.command(
-    >>> m.command('load', data={'PVPowerData': {'filename': 'data/Tuscon.json'}})
+        'load', data={'PVPowerData': {'filename': 'data/Tuscon.json'}}
+    ... )

     DuplicateRegItemError: Duplicate data can't be registered:
             YEARLY